Full-Form of SWIFT

 - Also, a SWIFT code is an alphabetical number containing information identifying the banks and the branches based on a standardized format.

 The importance of Society for World Wide Inter-Bank Financial Telecommunication is discussed as follows:

 - SWIFT ensures the faster transfer of information from one bank to another bank regardless of whether both the banks are in the same country or not.

 - Unlike other data transmission networks, SWIFT provides a secure network.
 It uses encryption and decryption technology for the transfer of information from one financial institution to another.

-- SWIFT uses SWIFT codes which help in identifying the financial institution because SWIFT provides a unified and independent code to each member institution.
-Encryption is added when the message is sent which secures the transfer of message and it is then decrypted when the message is reached to the receiver.
+- SWIFT uses SWIFT codes, which help in identifying the financial institution because SWIFT provides a unified and independent code to each member institution.
+Encryption is added when the message is sent, which secures the message’s transfer, and it is then decrypted when the message is reached to the receiver.

 Difference between SWIFT and IBAN

 The following are the differences between the SWIFT and the IBAN:

 - SWIFT is the short form of the society for worldwide interbank financial telecommunication, while IBAN is the short form of the International bank account number.